This review of the WAYB Pico car seat is written by certified Child Passenger Safety Technician Melissa Conn and may contain affiliate links.

 The Wayb Pico is revolutionary, but it might not be right for every family.
 If your typical family vacation pattern involves traveling for a week or two per year within the US to places where you’ll rent a car, you might be better served by sticking with one of these awesome lightweight convertible car seats for a younger child or a Ride Safer travel vest for an older one.

-But if one of these describes your family, the Wayb Pico could be an amazing option for you:
+But if one of these describes your family, the Pico WAYB car seat could be an amazing option for you:

--You live in (or frequently visit) an urban area and need to take taxis often
+-You live in (or frequently visit) an urban area and need to take Ubers/taxis often

 -You’re planning on extended travel like a family gap year, especially with time in the developing world

--You don’t mind the high price (or have more kids to pass it down to)
+-You don’t mind the price for the sake of convenience (or have more kids/cousins to pass it down to)

 If the Wayb Pico had been available when our kids were 3 years old, I would absolutely have purchased it for our family’s trip around the world!